|For Press & Interviews only – for Biography please click here

 A versatile and experienced performer, Elena Xanthoudakis was born in Mt Beauty, Victoria to an Australian mother and a Greek father.
-Her first stage performance was at the age of four, singing and dancing as part of her early callisthenics training.
+Her first stage performance was at the age of four, singing and dancing as part of her early calisthenics training.

 |Following an extended holiday around Greece as a child, the family moved to Melbourne where Elena began training as a competitive Gymnast, at Cheltenham Gym Club (part of the Victorian Institute of Sport), and was selected to train for the Olympics and the Commonwealth Games.

-Elena was a member of the Australian Girls Choir throughout her high school years, quickly working her way to the highest levels of the choir where she would alternately sing first and second soprano in the Performing and Bel Canto choirs.
-Elena was awarded the 1996 June Bronhill Encouragement Scholarship for Vocal Potential, the highest award.
+Throughout her high school years, Elena was a member of the Australian Girls Choir, quickly working her way to the highest levels of the choir where she would alternately sing first and second soprano in the ‘Performing’ and ‘Bel Canto’ choirs and was awarded the June Bronhill Encouragement Scholarship for Vocal Potential, the highest award.

-|Attending a music specialist high school, McKinnon Secondary College, enabled Elena to learn the Flute and have singing lessons, all 6 years of high school, from year 7 to year 12.
-Here, she could also sing in Choirs, play in the Woodwind ensemble and many Concert Bands, as well as attend theory and music history lessons throughout her high school education.
-She was a keen participant in the schools annual ‘Winter Concert’ and the ‘Friends of Music’s’ ‘Musical Smorgasboard’ nights and would performed in numerous items, one particular year performing in 7 items, from singing solo, playing Mozart flute trio, conducting the ‘Gilmore Choir’ and playing in her African-Drumming group!
+|Attending a music specialist high school, McKinnon Secondary College, enabled Elena to learn the flute and have singing lessons, all 6 years of high school, from year 7 to year 12.
+Here, she could also sing in Choirs, play in the Woodwind Ensemble, many Concert Bands, as well as attend theory and music history lessons throughout her high school education.
+She was a keen participant in the school’s annual ‘Winter Concert’ and the ‘Friends of Music’s’ ‘Musical Smorgasbord’ nights and would perform in numerous items, one particular year performing in 7 items, from singing solo, playing in a Mozart flute trio, conducting the ‘Gilmore House Choir’ and playing in her African-Drumming group!
 Academically, Elena studied a program of Mathematics and Physics in addition to Music ‘Performance’ and ‘History and Styles.’
 Elena received the highest mark for Music Performance in her year and was chosen to sing in the VCE showcase concerts at the ABC Southbank’s ‘Iwaki Auditorium’ and was also awarded the ‘Ron Hunt Memorial Award’ for excellence and services to the Music Program at McKinnon Secondary College.

-Elena commenced study in Physics at the University of Melbourne in 1997, but due to her passion for music, she commenced her Bachelor of Music Performance at the Victorian College of the Arts the following year studying with Natalia Afeyan (Voice lecturer and director) under Brian Hansford (Head of Vocal department).
-Elena continued studying both degrees concurrently for two years and completed her undergraduate music degree in 2000.
-Following this degree, she undertook an Honours year, completing her thesis on comparative settings of Goethe’s Kennst du das Land? by Beethoven, Schubert, Schumann, Wolf and Berg.
+Elena then commenced a Bachelor of Science in Physics at the University of Melbourne, but due to her passion for music, she commenced her Bachelor of Music Performance at the Victorian College of the Arts the following year studying with Natalia Afeyan (Voice lecturer and director) under Brian Hansford (Head of Vocal Department).
+Elena continued studying both degrees concurrently for two years and completed her undergraduate music degree.
+Following this degree, she undertook an Honours year, completing her thesis on ‘Comparative settings of Goethe’s ‘Kennst du das Land?’ by Beethoven, Schubert, Schumann, Wolf and Berg’.

 Throughout her studies, Elena worked as a Venue Manager and Tutor for the Australian Girls Choir at various Melbourne venues.
 Being fortunate to attend state primary and secondary schools with well-developed music programs, Elena believes strongly in the importance of music education for a child’s musical, personal and social development and to help encourage a fertile cultural community.